Doctors who received training to improve their communication skills report a significantly lower rate of difficult interactions.

 3-hour workshop comprising short lectures, reflective exercise, small group-facilitated discussions and group activities and rehearsal of skills

-Members - free as a benefit of membership
+Members - available to members only and free as a benefit of membership

 For details of accreditation by the New Zealand and Australasian Colleges, please check here